-Impairments of altogether EUR 10.3 million (EUR 8.4 million) were taken.
-This includes impairments of EUR 1.3 million (EUR 2.3 million) on alternative investments; as in the corresponding period of the previous year, no impairments had to be taken on fixed-income securities or equities.
-Scheduled depreciation on directly held real estate rose to EUR 9.0 million (EUR 6.1 million), a reflection of our increasing involvement in this area.
-The impairments were not opposed by any write-ups (EUR 0.3 million).
+Despite the low interest rate environment, ordinary investment income excluding interest on deposits was slightly higher than in the corresponding period of the previous year at EUR 791.8 million (EUR 781.1 million).
+In this context we enjoyed stronger income from our exposure to private equity and real estate, which more than offset reduced income from fixed-income instruments.
+Interest on deposits was higher than in the comparable period at EUR 285.3 million (EUR 267.6 million).
+Impairments of altogether EUR 16.1 million (EUR 13.7 million) were taken.
+This includes impairments of EUR 2.4 million (EUR 3.5 million) on alternative investments; as in the corresponding period of the previous year, no impairments had to be taken on fixed-income securities or equities.
+Scheduled depreciation on directly held real estate rose to EUR 13.7 million (EUR 10.1 million).

-The net balance of gains realised on disposals stood at EUR 88.5 million (EUR 84.5 million).
-It can be attributed primarily to portfolio regrouping measures in connection with the changeover in reporting currency at our subsidiary in Bermuda and to repayment in the first quarter of this year of the bond that we had issued in 2004.
+The net balance of gains realised on disposals stood at EUR 137.4 million (EUR 97.4 million).
+It can be attributed primarily to portfolio regrouping measures in connection with the changeover in reporting currency at our subsidiary in Bermuda, the repayment in the first quarter of this year of the bond that we had issued in 2004 and amounts realised as part of regular portfolio maintenance.

-We recognise a derivative for the credit risk associated with special life reinsurance treaties (ModCo) under which securities deposits are held by cedants for our account; the performance of this derivative in the period under review gave rise to positive fair value changes of EUR 4.6 million (EUR 0.8 million) recognised in investment income.
-The inflation swaps taken out to hedge part of the inflation risks associated with the loss reserves in our technical account have produced positive fair value changes in the year to date of EUR 4.5 million recognised in investment income, as against negative fair value changes of EUR 39.7 million recognised in investment income in the previous year's period.
+We recognise a derivative for the credit risk associated with special life reinsurance treaties (ModCo) under which securities deposits are held by cedants for our account; the performance of this derivative in the period under review gave rise to fair value changes of -EUR 1.6 million (EUR 5.2 million) recognised in investment income.
+The inflation swaps taken out to hedge part of the inflation risks associated with the loss reserves in our technical account have produced fair value changes in the year to date of -EUR 4.2 million (-EUR 27.4 million) recognised in investment income.
 These changes in fair value are recognised in income as a derivative pursuant to IAS 39.
 In economic terms we assume a neutral development for these two items over time, and hence the volatility that can occur in specific quarters has no bearing on the actual business performance.
-Altogether, the positive changes in the fair value of our assets recognised at fair value through profit or loss amounted to EUR 10.0 million, contrasting with negative fair value changes of EUR 37.5 million in the corresponding period of the previous year.
+Altogether, the changes in the fair value of our assets recognised at fair value through profit or loss amounted to -EUR 8.8 million (-EUR 18.8 million).

-It was principally due to this increase that our investment income of EUR 707.5 million was roughly on the level of the previous year (EUR 689.0 million).
-In view of the stubbornly low level of interest rates, we are highly satisfied with this performance - in particular also because we were able maintain ordinary income virtually unchanged on a par with the previous year.
-Altogether, net income from assets under own management totalled EUR 532.6 million (EUR 501.4 million), equivalent to an annualised average return (excluding effects from derivatives) of 3.3%.
+Our investment income (including interest on deposits) of EUR 1,121.3 million was higher than in the corresponding period of the previous year (EUR 1,053.2 million).
+With interest rates remaining stubbornly low, we are thoroughly satisfied with this performance - in particular also because we were able keep our ordinary income somewhat above the previous year's level.
+Altogether, net income from assets under own management totalled EUR 836.0 million (EUR 785.6 million) as at 30 September 2014, equivalent to an annualised average return of 3.3%.
 We are thus well on track to achieve our anticipated target of 3.2% for the full financial year.